 There are numerous methods of learning outside of the formal education system of traditional schooling:

 Homeschooling.
 Unschooling.
 Alternative Education.
 Waldorf.
 Montessori.
 Democratic Education.
 Remote Learning.
 Project-Based Learning.
 Life Learning.
 Independent Study...

-These educational styles can all be incorporated into Travel Adventure Education, or Worldschooling.
-Sure, kids can learn so much from a book, film, or discussion, but studies prove time and time again that knowledge is retained the most when it’s experienced firsthand.
+These educational styles and experiential opportunities can all be incorporated into a travel adventure education, or “worldschooling”.
+Studies prove time and time again that knowledge is retained the most when it’s experienced firsthand.
 There is much to be said for such alternative education philosophies.

-- Renaissance art history and architecture while in the Mediterranean Sea
+- Mediterranean Sea - Renaissance art history and architecture

-- When traveling through the Caribbean Sea students can visit sugar plantations and learn about the history of slavery as well as explore diverse underwater ecosystems and participate in marine biology projects
+- Caribbean Sea - visits to sugar plantations to learn about the history of slavery, explorations of diverse underwater ecosystems, and participation in marine biology projects

 - Egypt - ancient history and civilizations